Cancers of the head and neck are categorised by the area of the head or neck where they begin.These areas are:

 Cancers of other parts of the head and neck region, including the brain, eye, oesophagus and thyroid gland, are usually not categorised as head and neck cancers.

 - National Cancer Institute (2014).
-Metastatic squamous neck cancer with occult primary treatment (PDQ®), patient version (accessed 25 May 2015).
+Metastatic squamous neck cancer with occult primary treatment (PDQ®), patient version.